2026 年度の講義概要のデータベースを検索します。カリキュラムツリーへのリンク

 Short Report (B 10%)

-Students will be provided with detailed information on assessment including information on how assessment rationale and marking are related to course learning outcomes.
+Students will be provided with detailed information on the assessment including information on how the assessment rationale and marking are related to course learning outcomes.

 教科書